|Above the Knee Amputation|

 - You will be encouraged to get up and walk as soon as possible.

-- Physical therapy will begin within a day or 2 of surgery.
+- Physical therapy will begin within 1-2 days of surgery.
 It will focus on improving strength and mobility.

 - You may wear a cast or special shoe for toe/foot amputations.